 Forest Gardening – Martin Crawford

-At Afrinoon Permaculture we have dogs, chickens, bees, ducks, pigs, sheep and goats, and we also grow our own vegetables in a potager raised bed garden as well as in broad bed’s and polytunnels.
-The design is to move towards lower energy input growing by creating a number of perennial food forests, which we are setting up in our orchard and woodlands.
+At Afrinoon Permaculture, we’ve created a diverse ecosystem that includes dogs, chickens, bees, ducks, pigs, sheep, and goats.
+Complementing our animal companions, we cultivate our own vegetables in various settings, from potager raised bed gardens to broad beds and polytunnels.
+Our overarching goal is to transition towards low-energy input growing methods and establishing perennial food forests in our orchard and woodlands.

 Reach Us